CMS Development: The best CMSes for Marketing Managers and Content Editors

 Headless: In a headless approach, the CMS takes no responsibility on how the content would be presented (no front end presentation layer).
 It prepares content ready for display and pushes to the specified delivery environment of your application.
 This provides developers the freedom of how information is displayed using their choice of various frameworks/coding languages.
 Essentially, you are separating each component to a wider net.
 API integrations (e.g with SAP, CRMs) can flow easily without disrupting the entire content management system.

-This is where Contentful comes in; it may be considered as a headless CMS, however, comes with a lot more “brains” which sets an entire new standard of content infrastructure.
+This is where Contentful comes in; it may be considered as a headless CMS, however it comes with more “brains” which sets an entire new standard of content infrastructure.
 It works by hosting a hub to store all your content and a programming tool that allows developers to ship information to any website, app or device.
 The content infrastructure then turns the content into code so you can build out any digital product for any platform.
 This allows you to reduce spend on various resources and use your development team much more wisely.
 Being ‘API-First’, Contentful’s key focus is to provide powerful enterprise grade APIs compared to the general market (API-plugins) to manage complex digital needs.
 All of this being hosted on the cloud without the need to set up nor maintain your own server.